Clubs and Activities

 The Mountain View Dance Team is a spirit organization performing at Girls and Boys Varsity Basketball home games as well as, school pep rallies, various community events, and local competitions throughout the year.
 The Mountain View Dance Team performs hip-hop, pom, and jazz style routines.
 Dance experience is preferred but not required.

 The Mountain View Equestrian Team is a club for students who have an interest in horses and the equestrian sport.
 The club consists of a competitive riding team as well as members who just want to learn more about horses.
-The team is coached by Marion Bickers at Sever Road Stables and involves both Western and English riding disciplines.
-The competitive team has the opportunity to ride in both informal shows and invitational meets sanctioned by the Riders Interscholastic Federation of North America (RIFNA).
+The team is coached by Marien Bickers at Cornerstone Equestrian and involves both English riding disciplines.
+The competitive team has the opportunity to ride in both informal shows and invitational meets sanctioned by the Interscholastic Equestrian Association (IEA).
 Students ride and compete against teams from local schools.
 All teams and individual riders involved have the opportunity to qualify and compete at state and national competitions.
 The goal is for the students to be recognized as athletes and teams just as other teams in their schools are.

 Kristina Hesson- Room 1.368

-Family, Career and Community Leaders of America is a nonprofit national career and technical student organization for young men and women in Family and Consumer Sciences education.
-Everyone is part of a family, and FCCLA is the only national Career and Technical Student Organization with the family as its central focus.
+Family, Career and Community Leaders of America is a nonprofit national career and technical student organization open for any Mountain View student to join.
 Since 1945, FCCLA members have been making a difference in their families, careers, and communities by addressing important personal, work, and societal issues through Family and Consumer Sciences education.
-Today over 205,000 members in nearly 6,500 chapters are active in a network of associations in 50 states, including the Virgin Islands and Puerto Rico.
-Chapter projects focus on a variety of youth concerns, including teen pregnancy, parenting, family relationships, substance abuse, peer pressure, environment, nutrition and fitness, teen violence, and career exploration.
 Involvement in FCCLA offers members the opportunity to expand their leadership potential and develop skills for life -- planning, goal setting, problem solving, decision making, and interpersonal communication -- necessary in the home and workplace.
+Mountain View FCCLA has monthly meetings, participates in numerous community service opportunities, fund raisers, social events, and leadership conferences.
+Join FCCLA today through MyPaymentsPlus.

 FCA - Fellowship of Christian Athletes